EV Charging Glossary

 Direct Current (DC) charging enables greater charging speeds for EV’s due to the electricity being supplied directly to the electric vehicles on-board battery at much greater levels compared to AC.

-The higher the DC power, the reduced time of charging will be.
+The higher the DC power, the shorter the time of charging will be.
 To protect the vehicles onboard battery, the charger will slow down its charging speed at around the 80% mark for the battery.
 DC charging speeds range:

 – 50kW